rmccorm4/Tiny-Imagenet-200/README.md

 get a good random start, the network accuracy will be random.
 Look into how to set these values similarly to how matconvnet does it.
 * Make choice of wnids path more dynamic

+IDEAS:
+* Train a network to learn best classes to put together in a set?
+* Without using a network, recursively train a network, get the best classes and train on those, and repeat